cvetomir-todorov/CecoChat/docs/design-main-problems.md

 The way snowflakes are used is - `41 timestamp bits + 8 generator bits + 14 sequence bits`.
 That means we have up to **256 generators**, each of which can generate up to **16384 IDs** per snowflake tick.
 We're using **1 ms tick** which means that we have close to **70 years interval**.

-If we generated message IDs in messaging servers we would need a lot of generator IDs since we have a lot of messaging servers.
-In order to assign less bits for the generator ID we use dedicated ID Gen servers.
+If we generated message IDs in messaging service we would need a lot of generator IDs since we have a lot of messaging servers.
+In order to assign less bits for the generator ID we introduce a dedicated ID Gen service.
 This introduces an additional element in the system and increases the operation complexity.
-The latency is also increased since messaging servers now need to obtain an ID from the ID Gen servers.
+The latency is also increased since messaging service now need to obtain an ID from the ID Gen service.
 When the IDs are requested in a batch though that effect is reduced at the cost of some additional complexity in the implementation.